 Defend, O most watchful guardian of the Holy Family, the chosen off-spring of Jesus Christ.
 Keep from us, O most loving Father, all blight of error and corruption.
 Aid us from on high, most valiant defender, in this conflict with the powers of darkness.
 And even as of old thou didst rescue the Child Jesus from the peril of His life, so now defend God’s Holy Church from the snares of the enemy and from all adversity.
 Shield us ever under thy patronage, that, following thine example and strengthened by thy help, we may live a holy life, die a happy death, and attain to everlasting bliss in Heaven.
 Amen.

 As an institution proudly devoted to Catholic truth and the uplifting of the family, we turn regularly to our heavenly family for aid and inspiration.
-In addition to our primary patron, Saint Joseph, and the Blessed Virgin Mary, the IHE has the following secondary patrons:
+In addition to our primary patron, Saint Joseph, and the Blessed Virgin Mary (especially as the Immaculate Conception, Our Lady of Sorrows, and Our Lady of Oxford), the IHE has the following secondary patrons:

 The IHE’s programs have patron saints who serve as models for the formation we endeavor to imbue and powerful intercessors for our staff and students in times of need.
 They are:

-We also seek the intercession of Saints John the Baptist, Paul, Catherine of Alexandria, Augustine of Hippo, Scholastica, Benedict (ora et labora), Margaret of Castello, Joan of Arc, Thomas More, Kateri Tekakwitha, Zelie Martin, and Louis Martin.
+We also seek the intercession of Saints John the Baptist, Mary Magdalen, Paul, Catherine of Alexandria, Augustine of Hippo, Scholastica, Benedict (ora et labora), Margaret of Castello, Joan of Arc, Thomas More, Kateri Tekakwitha, Zelie Martin, Louis Martin, and Gabriel the Archangel.

 The IHE esteems Pope Leo XIII.
 An early champion of Catholic social doctrine and the beauty of tradition, Pope Leo XIII granted the founding charter to The Catholic University of America in 1887, urging the University to “give to the Republic her best citizens.”